rediacc/www/src/content/docs/en/cli/api-reference/create.md

 ## team

-Create a new team in your company
+Create a new team in your organization

 #### API Information